 In terms of amenities and things to do, Bridge of Allan specifically benefits from a number of decent food and drink outlets on the main Henderson Street.
 Others include a leisure centre, Bridge of Allan Sports Club, Bridge of Allan Golf Club, as well as various independent shops, and hotels.
 Worth a mention are the town’s annual Highland Games.
 Very popular with residents and tourists alike, the event offers a full schedule of Highland Games competitions and shows covering athletics, cycling, heavyweights, tossing the caber, Highland dancing, pipe bands and more.
 There are trade stalls featuring local businesses, refreshment bars and an adjoining fairground.
 Being so close to Stirling, residents benefit from Stirling’s amenities and attractions too, many of which are well within walking distance.
 Additionally, the town’s proximity to the Ochil Hills offers those interested excellent opportunities for hillwalking and other natural pursuits.
 On a similar vein, the Allan Water presents plenty of excellent fishing opportunities too.

 In terms of local education, Bridge of Allan has just one primary school: Bridge of Allan Primary.
 Wallace High School is the local secondary.
 The University of Stirling can also be found right on the doorstep of the town.

-As of May 2021, the average price for a residential property in Bridge of Allan stood at £330,589.
-This is a rise of 1.50% in the last three months (since February 2021) and a rise of 8.54% since May 2020.
+The average price for property in Bridge of Allan stood at £337,167 in August 2021.
+This is a fall of 2.00% since May 2021 and a rise of 0.15% since August 2020.
 Bridge of Allan has an array of attractive housing stock, like the older Victorian sandstone villas common in the area that can achieve prices of more than £600,000 depending on the finish of the property and land associated with it.